FFMS/ffms2/doc/ffms2-changelog.md

 # FFmpegSource2 Changelog
-- 2.xxx
+- 5.0
-  - Fixed all issues with FFmpeg 6.0 which is now the minimum requirement
+  - Fixed all issues with FFmpeg 6.1 which is now the minimum requirement
+  - Fixed av1 decoding
   - Added HDR10+ and DolbyVision metadata
   - Fixed audio decoding that could otherwise get stuck in an infinite loop on certain files
   - Fixed framerate in Avisynth when using VFR=>CFR mode